Are you a business or commercial property owner looking to make the most out of updating your fit-out or your next renovation?

-The key to making the most out of your spend is claiming scrapping value.
+The key to making the most out of your spend is claiming a deduction for removed assets, this is called scrapping.
 Understanding scrapping value and how it’s calculated can boost your cash flow to its full potential, even after you have thrown items in the bin!

 What is scrapping value and how does it work?

-Scrapping value is essentially the un-deducted depreciable value of an asset.
+Scrapping value is essentially the un-claimed or un-deducted depreciable value of an asset.
 The basic equation of calculating scrapping value is:

 Original depreciable value – deducted value to date = scrapping value